Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Prepare your home (timers for lights, clean the house, clean out fridge from perishables, take out rubbish)

-- Charge all electronic devices and portable power banks
+- Charge all electronic devices and portable power banks (I love this tiny power bank)

 - Check weather forecast for both destinations